Workplace & Career

 Quick answer

 Motivators at work are the internal and external forces that push people to show up, care, and perform.
 They split into intrinsic motivators (purpose, mastery, autonomy) and extrinsic ones (pay, perks, recognition).
-The best teams lean on intrinsic drivers, because those last when budgets don't.
+The best teams lean on intrinsic drivers for lasting motivation at work, because those hold when budgets don't.

 Key takeaways

-- Intrinsic motivators (meaning, growth, control) beat cash for long-term engagement.
+- Intrinsic motivators (meaning, growth, control) beat cash for long-term work motivation.

 - Respect at work place is the single most undervalued driver managers ignore.

-- Unclear work expectations quietly kill motivation faster than low pay.
+- Unclear work expectations quietly kill employee motivation faster than low pay.

 - Work life balance is a core motivator now, not a perk.